 This background LCA represents GCMC's production in the US.
-Primary data are representative of the Arlington, TX facility.
+Primary data are representative of the Arlington, TX and Fresno, CA facilities.
 Regionally specific datasets were used to represent each manufacturing location's energy consumption.
 Proxy datasets were used as needed for raw material inputs to address lack of data for a specific material or for a specific geographical region.
 These proxy datasets were chosen for their technological representativeness of the actual materials.